Pratham-R-Gowda/Lap-Time-Regression-Model/README.md

 * **Faking the Fuel Data:** F1 teams do not broadcast live fuel weights to the public.
 To get around this, I engineered a feature using `LapNumber` as a proxy.
 Since fuel burn is linear, I banked on the XGBoost decision trees being smart enough to deduce the weight reduction mathematically.
 (Spoiler: It worked).

 ## 📊 What I Found Out
-* **Accuracy:** The model achieved a Mean Absolute Error (MAE) of **[Insert your MAE here]** seconds.
+* **Accuracy:** The model achieved a Mean Absolute Error (MAE) of 0.334 seconds.
 In a chaotic sport with lockups, wind gusts, and dirty air from traffic, predicting a lap time to within fractions of a second using just 5 variables blew my mind.
 * **The Feature Proof:** I ran a Feature Importance check, and `LapNumber` (Fuel) and `TyreLife` (Degradation) absolutely dominated the charts.
 The model successfully learned the crossover effect.
 * **Unbiased Errors:** My residual analysis plotted a beautiful, normal bell curve centered at zero.
 The model isn't biased; its only major misses are unpredictable track anomalies.